QuantEcon/lecture-python.myst/lectures/svd_intro.md

-which is  computationally more efficient than the following instance of  equation {eq}`eq:decoder102` for computing the initial vector $\check b_1$:
+which is  computationally more efficient than the following instance of  equation {eq}`eq:decoder102` for approximating the initial vector $\check b_1$:

 $$
   \check b_1= \Phi^{+} X_1